 What parents can do:

-Gifted Parenting Challenge #2: Underachievement as it Relates to Twice-Exceptional Students
+Parenting Gifted Children Challenge #2: Underachievement as it Relates to Twice-Exceptional Students

 Underachievement may also be present in gifted children who also have a learning difference, disability, or deficit in one area.
 These children are referred to as twice-exceptional and they tend to be underserved, especially when their challenges mask their gifts.
 This becomes especially problematic for twice-exceptional children when it comes to gaining access to gifted programs if the teacher or parents aren’t aware of how their challenges might be affecting their ability to perform in certain areas.